Vulnerability disclosure policy

 - A brief description of the vulnerability (such as "cross-site scripting").

 - Steps to reproduce.
-These should be a benign, non-destructive proof of concept.
+These must be non-damaging and non-destructive.

 - How to contact you for follow-up and request further information.